 This tall, beautiful curved wall found at a construction site is built from interlocking concrete blocks.
 It has the look of stone at a fraction of the cost.

 This creative design (see photo above) turns the patio into an enjoyable outdoor space.
-It is constructed from pavers similar in colors to ones used for the patio.
+It is constructed from pavers similar in colors to the ones used for the patio.
 Pavers is another term for concrete blocks.
 They come in a wide range of sizes and in a variety of colors.

 Semi-circular paver patio with curved retaining wall built from concrete blocks.
 The natural stone appearance of the wall perfectly works with the raised patio.

-Units on the right are higher than the staircase on the left.
-The small retaining wall is constructed of custom concrete blocks and designed to prevent erosion and possible shifting of the soil due to the slightly steep slope.
+This small retaining wall is constructed of custom concrete blocks and designed to prevent erosion and possible shifting of the soil due to the slightly steep slope.

 While the wall shown here is part of a construction project for commercial development, this is a good example of how to build a large retaining wall for a residential property.
 Using larger blocks, the contractor maneuvers them into place with a track excavator.
 Note that the pattern on the block face is the same for each one – they were created using the same mold.